douglasgreen/outlines/society/philosophy/books.en.md

 ## "Nicomachean Ethics" by Aristotle

+### Overview

-**Overview:** "Nicomachean Ethics" is a philosophical work by Aristotle that explores the nature of the good life for humans.
+"Nicomachean Ethics" is a philosophical work by Aristotle that explores the nature of the good life for humans.
 It is named after either Aristotle's father or son, both of whom were named Nicomachus.
 The work is a foundational text in Western philosophy and ethics.

-**Key Themes:**
+### Key Themes:

 1. **The Nature and Pursuit of Happiness:**